The Truth about Soundproof Door Sweeps

 Under-the-door soundproofing does no good if there are still gaps around the other three sides of the door, between the door panel and the jambs.
 A truly soundproof door seal has to be sealed all the way around to work.

-That’s why our Sound Lock Door Seal Kit includes three more door silencer strips to go around the whole door to go along with that awesome bottom seal.
-The full door soundproofing kit allows you to seal up around your entire door frame.
-Maximum sound reduction requires filling in all the gaps!
+That’s why our Sound Lock Door Seal Kit includes three adjustable jamb seals to go around the perimeter of the door in addition to that awesome bottom seal.
+The Sound Lock adjustable door soundproofing kit seals all the way around a solid core door for maximum sound reduction

 Soundproofing Doors